RobertRs-coder/AdvancedDragonBall/README.md

 #  DragonBall Advanced App

 ## Summary
-In this project, I try to create an app to consumes from DragonBall API with local data cahed with ROOm database and using dependency injection with Hilt.
+In this project, I try to create an app to consumes from DragonBall API with local data cached by Room Database and implement dependency injection with Hilt.

 ## Key concepts
 + SOLID